-I get lots of emails from SavvyWoman users who are dealing with their parents’ financial affairs and what they have in common is that it’s not straightforward.
-A power of attorney gives you the right to make financial decisions for someone else who can’t.
-So you’d think that once you have one, it would be a fairly simple process, but some banks don’t let you open online accounts if you have a power of attorney and others ask for a lot of evidence of ID.
+You’d think that once you have a power of attorney, it would be a fairly simple process to open a savings accounts for your relative.
+However, some banks don’t let you open online accounts if you have a power of attorney and others ask for a lot of evidence of ID.

 SAVVY TIP: Personally, I would only take an original certificate if I was going to a branch and could bring the certificate back with me.
 When you register a power of attorney you can request certified copies and I’d recommend that you get as many as your relative has accounts (plus a couple for spare).
 It’s cheaper than getting certified copies (which you have to do at a solicitor) after the event.